sleekmason/Lilidog/README.md

 Hover over the icons to see what they are.

 - X-screensaver and other handy startup apps readily available through the toggles in the menu <br/>

-- Dmenu and Rofi for alternate menu sources. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
-customized Dmenu with only the most commonly used apps.
-ALT + F5 pulls up Rofi.

 - Thunar is the default file manager, with Pcmanfm and Spacefm as alternatives to explore.
 Custom right-click <br/> options for each are already enabled.
 See what you like best.